 There is no doubt that cloud computing is a revolution in the data storage arena — Yet public cloud storage options are subject to a wide array of risks.
 Fortunately, achieving secure data cloud storage is possible.
-Here are few of the most proactive tips that you can use to enhance the safety of your cloud computing experience, for both professionals and end users.
+Here are a few of the most proactive tips that you can use to enhance the safety of your cloud computing experience, for both professionals and end-users.

 Effective Password Management and Two-Factor Authorization

 Pro: Enterprises have to manage multiple employee accounts, which can make it difficult to develop foolproof security frameworks.
 However, with password management tools, you can manage and develop strong passwords for all users that are part of your network.
 For truly secure online cloud storage, it is critical to reset passwords every few months, or whenever an employee departs from the firm.

 End Users: For end users, perhaps the most widely used trick for ensuring data storage security in cloud computing is creating difficult-to-guess passwords, and then remembering them.
 Longer passwords aren’t necessarily stronger passwords — In fact, moving beyond 16-20 characters is ineffective.
 If the number of passwords you need continues to increase (along with the stress of keeping track of them), then check out services like LastPass which can handle password creation and storage for you.
 Make sure, however, to remember your master password, and keep the record of it somewhere other than on your computer.

 Select Cloud Storage with Data Encryption Features